How to Create a Multi-field MailChimp Form to Display in the Popup

 Are you a MailChimp user?
-Looking for the best way to display a subscribe form?
-So, the first way is to use the Subscribe Form widget from JetElements as we uncovered before.
-Moreover, an opportunity to add MailChimp form in the popup is available now.
-You can create the form with an unlimited amount of fields using MailChimp widget.
+Looking for the best way to display a subscription form?
+So, the first way is to use the Subscribe Form widget from JetElements, as we uncovered before.
+Moreover, an opportunity to add a MailChimp form in the popup is available now.
+You can create the form with an unlimited amount of fields using the MailChimp widget.

 In order to connect MailChimp audiences with the widget, you should take the following steps.

-Step 3 — As the result, your Account Data will be received to your database.
+As a result, your Account Data will be received in your database.
 Also, boxes with main information about all your MailChimp audiences will be displayed.

-Step 4 — Next step is to click the Get Merge Fields button and the merge fields will be received to the database as well.
+Next step is to click the Get Merge Fields button, and the merge fields will be received in the database as well.

-Step 5 — Now, let’s switch to the Fields block.
+Now, let’s switch to the Fields block.
 By default, the first field is for e-mail.
-You can change the text of the label and placeholder, and change the size of the field on all devices types.
+You can change the text of the label and placeholder and change the size of the field on all device types.

 In order to start adding new fields to your form, enable the Use Additional Fields option.
 Then, click the Add Item button.

-Step 6 — Here you should paste merge tags of the audience to which you applied this popup.
+Here, you should paste the merge tags of the audience to which you applied this popup.

 You can find them in your MailChimp account.
 Navigate to the Audience > Settings > Audience fields and *|MERGE|* tags.

-In my case, I have 5 tags, that were displayed in the WP Dashboard while the process of synchronizing.
+In my case, I have 5 tags that were displayed in the WordPress Dashboard during the process of synchronizing.

-Step 1 — Proceed to the Settings directory and click the Settings block.
-Here you can select an animation effect for the popup and actions of the visitor that will determine the occurring of the popup.
+Proceed to the Settings directory and click the Settings block.
+Here you can select an animation effect for the popup and actions of the visitor that will determine the occurrence of the popup.
 Additionally, you can enable Show once option and choose the delay after the popup can be shown again.

-Step 2 — Finally, let’s switch to the Display Settings block.
+Finally, let’s switch to the Display Settings block.
 Click the Display Conditions button to specify where the popup will appear.
-You can select whether to apply the popup to Entire Site, Singular page, post or any other place on the site.
-If you need to apply popup to the archive template you should select Archive from the dropdown list.
+You can select whether to apply the popup to Entire Site, a Singular page, a post or any other place on the site.
+If you need to apply a popup to the archive template, you should select Archive from the dropdown list.